 \begin{theorem}[ {\cite[Theorem 4]{fonderflaass}}] Let $P$ be a finite poset and $J(P)$ the set of order ideals of $P$.
 If $P$ is not the disjoint union of posets, $T(J(P))$ is either the symmetric group $\mathfrak{S}_{J(P)}$ or the alternating group $A_{J(P)}$.
 If $P$ is the disjoint union of two posets $P=P_1+ P_2$, then $T(J(P)) = T(J(P_1))\times T(J(P_2))$. \end{theorem}

-Though initial computations (including all toggle groups with $|E|\leq 3$ and many other larger examples) indicated that all generalized toggle groups may be a direct product of symmetric and/or alternating groups as in the case of order ideals, this is not true, as shown by the following example.
+Initial computations (including all toggle groups with $|E|\leq 3$ and many other larger examples) indicated that all generalized toggle groups might be a direct product of symmetric and/or alternating groups as in the case of order ideals; however, this is not true, as shown by the following example.